seblammers/sebastianlammers.com/src/routes/posts/data-in-js-00/+page.md

 So, there are two ways I recommend to run the code examples: the console or REPLs.

 ### 1: In your console
-If you never opened the console of your browser before, I encourage you to try this *right now* (tested on Firefox and Chrome): press `Shift + Ctrl + I` and then copy & paste the following code and press `Enter`.
+If you never opened the console of your browser before, I encourage you to try this *right now* (tested on Firefox and Chrome): press `Shift + Ctrl + I`.
+This brings up your *developer tools*, of which there are many.
+In the top row select the `Console` tab and then copy & paste the following code and press `Enter`.

 <Accordion summary='Stop, I use Mac OS!'>